ninayang2000/CSI4107-Ass-2/README.md

 The program implements an improved Information Retrieval System based for a collection of Twitter messages.
 In the previous assignment, we created a ‘Tweet’ class which stored the Tweet Id and message.
 We used a hash map for the inverted index where it uses the tokens obtained from the preprocessing module as the key and an array of tuples which contain a tweetID and word frequency as the associated value.

 In this assignment we represented words and sentences in a vector form and utilised more recent neural information retrieval methods such as BERT to achieve better evaluation scores.
-In the first experiment, each sentence was represented as a vector, whereas in the second experiment, each word was represented as a vector.
+In the experiment3, each sentence was represented as a vector and then we used cosine to find similarity.

 Experiment 3 is located in experiment3.py and experiment 2 is located in experiment2.py.
 Our retrieval system requires Trec_microblog11.txt, Trec_microblog11-qrels.txt and StopWords.txt as input files.
 The results of each query can be found in results3.txt and results2.txt respectively.